All the CX goodness—straight to your inbox

 A customer in need of assistance, only to find no one is available to help them, will be a frustrated customer.

 Solution: Provide omnichannel support so customers can reach you using their desired method while maintaining visibility across all channels internally.
-Some customers prefer phone support, while others might want email support
+Train and staff appropriately around each channel so customers get the help they need when they need it.

 When you disregard customer feedback

 Few things are more discouraging than enthusiastically sharing ideas or feedback, only to be ignored.
 Feedback is a gift and should be treated with respect no matter how far left field it might be.
-Your power users and most passionate customers will have ideas, and it’s essential for them to feel heard.

 Solution: Train support agents to listen carefully to customers.
 Repeat their feedback to them so they know you understand where they’re coming from.
-Whenever possible, address low-hanging fruit items or “easy wins.”

 When feedback that doesn’t align with company goals is received, explain that and remember to use empathy.
 Lastly, offer ways to submit feedback, such as surveys or community forums.